I. Basic Terms

 Hoc Fallacy :simultaneous correlations while post hoc refers

-a pattern of reasoning rendered invalid by a flaw in its
+a pattern of reasoning rendered invalid by a flaw

 that can neatly be expressed in a standard